 15 Tips to Survive a Ryanair Flight

 Who doesn’t like saving money?
 I know I certainly do!
 Ryanair is without a doubt the budget airline to fly with throughout Europe especially if you’re traveling Europe on a budget.
 I once come across a flight from Bristol to Venice for just £2!
-However, as with any other budget airline, there are many high-cost fees associated.
+However, as with any other budget airline, there are many high-cost fees associated, and well the general act of flying.
 With that in mind, I’ve decided to compose 15 tips to survive a Ryanair flight!

 Purchasing the Ticket

 Always, always, always search on a private mode /incognito mode.
 Using cookies and cache sites track flights you have previously looked at and will not show lower fares because they know you already have an interest in a flight.
 I’ve probably explained this poorly – but basically its the same thing as when you look at XYZ.com site one day, and then the next day when you’re on Facebook an ad for XYZ.com store pops up on the side – it’s the same mumbo jumbo.
 Always private browse!

 Whenever booking a flight you should always look at 3 flights using two different country sites and compare prices.
 For example, say you are flying from the UK to Italy, you should first look up a round trip ticket from Ryanair’s UK site.
 Then you should look at a one-way fare from U.K. to Italy using Ryanair’s UK site.
 Lastly, open a new tab and go to Ryanair’s Italian site, and look up the one-way fare for the return portion of the trip (i.e. Italy to U.K.).
 Keep in mind the return portion will be in local currency (euros in this case) and conversion to pounds will be necessary.
 It is not always the case but SOMETIMES if you book half of the flight via the departing country’s site, and the other half via the destination country’s site you can save upwards of £10/€10 a person.

 3. Payment Matters